A cut above the rest

 Autumn Budget 2024 Representation

-Our representation focused on how the new government can support the North’s housing sector to deliver on the government’s ambitions.
-This includes building 1.5 million new homes in this parliament, delivering the Warm Homes Plan and improving housing quality in both the social and private rental sectors, by giving providers long-term funding certainty to plan investment.
+Our representation focused on how the new government can support the North’s housing sector to deliver on the government’s ambitions, including building 1.5 million new homes in this parliament, delivering the Warm Homes Plan and improving housing quality in both the social and private rental sectors, by providing the long-term funding certainty that providers need to plan their own investments.

 The major policy asks to support the housing sector in the North are: